-• At the start of each day, you may be told that there are certain "markers" that you need to find before the end of the day.
+- At the start of each day you may be told of an event that will trigger at a certain time; record this on your Daily Log Sheet and visit that lead when that time comes. - You may be told that there are certain "markers" that you need to find before the end of the day.
 Markers track your progress and are represented by letters (or letter-number pairs).
 You will be instructed when you have gained a marker.